-10. Paragraph 20 of SFFAS 49 describes certain risk-based characteristics that serve as conclusive evidence that a P3 possesses risk of loss, indicating that disclosures should be provided.
-If any of the conclusive risk-based characteristics are met, the P3 arrangement or Commented [DS2]: Although this is true, staff advises removal to simplify the paragraph.
-Additionally, there are additional examples that could be provided for not only Leases but Reporting Entities as well.
+- 10. Paragraph 20 of SFFAS 49 describes certain risk-based characteristics that serve as conclusive evidence that a P3 possesses risk of loss, indicating that disclosures should be provided.
+If any of the conclusive risk-based characteristics are met, the P3 arrangement or transaction should be disclosed.
+Paragraph 21 describes certain suggestive risk-based characteristics considered in the aggregate that serve as evidence that P3s may possess risk of loss, and, if so, require disclosure.
+Each suggestive risk-based characteristic requires entity judgment, as each characteristic is analyzed in connection with the other suggestive risk characteristics. - 11.
+A reporting entity's analysis for P3s would be expected to include a review of contractual agreements, guarantees, insurance, indemnification strategies, and private partner or SPV is intra-entity.

-&lt;sup>3 This TR proposes that, in accordance with generally recognized consolidation principles, if a private partner or SPV in a P3 arrangement or transaction is a consolidation entity (for example, a component entity of the reporting entity), the risks of loss and any balances or transactions with the consolidated private partner or SPV is intra-entity.
 Consistent with consolidation accounting, any financial transactions and balances between the private partner or SPV and the reporting entity would be eliminated.
 In such cases, there would not be a P3 from a consolidated perspective and, accordingly, SFFAS 49 would not apply to that relationship.

-&lt;sup>4 Conversely, a P3 note could include the disclosure entity or related party disclosures required by SFFAS 47.
+4 Conversely, a P3 note could include the disclosure entity or related party disclosures required by SFFAS 47.